mrchrisster/attract_mode/README.md

 ## How it works
 MiSTer arcade cores are launched via a MiSTer command.
 For console games there is no official way to load individual games programmatically.
 Attract Mode automates the process by sending simulated button presses to the MiSTer.
 This is done with a modified version of [pocomane's MiSTer Batch Control](https://github.com/pocomane/MiSTer_Batch_Control).

-If you would like to know what game is currently playing, you can either run the script through SSH or check the file `/tmp/Attract_Game.txt`
+If you would like to know what game is currently playing, you can either run the script through SSH or check the file `/tmp/Attract_Game.txt`.
+Some folks even use this with OBS to automatically change the game name in their Twitch stream!

 ## Troubleshooting
 **- Core is loaded but just hangs on the menu**